Francis Banecki: Club career

 Banecki played for Reinickendorfer Füchse and for Hertha BSC in his youth years.

 In 2003–04, he moved to Werder Bremen youth system.
 After having had a successful 2004–05 season, he moved from Bremen's youth team to the first team in 2005–06.

 After the 2006–07 season Banecki was loaned to Eintracht Braunschweig for one year.
 In Braunschweig he played nine times for the first team until a severe injury in his knee stopped him for over one year.

 After the convalescence his contract with Werder Bremen expired, Banecki returned to Hertha BSC to play for the club's second team for the season 2008–09.
 On 5 August 2009, he left Hertha BSC II for Kickers Emden, but in December 2009 he resigned his contract with the club.
 He left Emden on 26 December 2009 and signed on 1 January 2010 for FC Oberneuland.
 In June 2010 he signed a contract with VfB Oldenburg but cancelled it after one month and signed with local rival SV Meppen.

 International career

-Banecki played six times for the German Under-20 team, scoring one goal and two times for the German Under-19 team.
+Banecki made six appearances for the Germany under-20 team, scoring one goal, and two appearances for the Germany under-19 team.